table1/framework-project/README.md

 git clone https://github.com/table1/framework-project my-project-name cd my-project-name

-# Open in RStudio or your preferred IDE
+# Open in Positron, RStudio0 or your preferred IDE
 ```

 Then in R: